-From 1957 to 1960 she either relieved Miss Pat Heads in the leprosy clinics or helped her in them and rejoiced to see the number of people who heard the gospel while waiting for their treatment.
-In 1961 she was back on the houseboat with continued interest.
-Even the local engineer helped when repairs had to be made to the boat in 1963 and Mr Stewart Collings was there to repair the woodwork.
-However the days were uncertain and in 1964 the boat was stoned four times and a yelling crowd of students smashed shutters.
+From 1957 to 1960 she either relieved Pat Heads in the leprosy clinics or helped her in them and rejoiced to see the number of people who heard the gospel while waiting for their treatment.
+In 1961 she was back on the houseboat, finding continued interest.
+Even the local engineer helped when mechanical repairs had to be made to the boat in 1963, while Stewart Collings was there to repair the woodwork.
+However, the days were uncertain and in 1964 the boat was stoned four times, while a yelling crowd of students smashed its shutters.

 At that time they were based at Koyyalagudem.
-They proved that despite the unrest, the fact that the houseboat was accessible to the villages and the people meant that they had better contacts with them.
-Miss Jessie Anderson was Miss Taylor's co-worker in those years and in 1969 they stayed longer in each place in order to be a greater help to groups of people in different villages.
-In November of that year they were subject to a cyclone with winds of up to 200 miles an hour.
-Tremendous damage was done in the whole area.
-The houseboat broke its moorings and sank and the Christian friends gathered up bits of wreckage the next day from a wide area.
+They proved that despite the unrest the fact that the houseboat was accessible to the villages and to the people meant that they had better contacts with them.
+Miss Jessie Anderson was Sybil's co-worker in those years and in 1969 they stayed longer in each place, in order to be a greater help to groups of people in different villages.
+In November of that year they experienced a cyclone with winds up to 200 miles an hour, causing tremendous damage over the whole area.
+The houseboat broke its moorings and sank and the next day Christian friends gathered up bits of wreckage from a wide area.
 It was decided later that the houseboat could not be repaired satisfactorily so it was converted into a barge for the transport of produce and fuel to the leprosy hospital at Narsapur.

-In 1970 Miss Taylor shifted to Nidadavol and took up residence in the old Crawford Tilsley property.
-In 1971-72 she had cataract operations, She has for the last four years been engaged in leprosy work together with Miss Heads.
-1974 marked the 50th anniversary of her going to India.
-A truly significant milestone in the life of a gracious Christian.
+In 1970 Sybil shifted to Nidadavol and took up residence in the old Crawford Tilsley property.
+In 1971-72 she underwent surgery for cataract [sic].
+For some four years she engaged in leprosy work together with Pat Heads.1974 marked the 50th anniversary of her going to India - a truly significant milestone in the life of a gracious Christian.